-What does the Bible say about the Coronavirus Pandmeic?
+What does the Bible say about the Coronavirus pandemic?

 Use these Bible Verses for encouragement and wisdom about COVID-19.
 Quotes from the Holy Bible, New International Version®, NIV® Copyright ©1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
 All rights reserved worldwide.

-The Bible says wash your hands -- James 4:8
+The Bible says to wash your hands – James 4:8

 Jesus asks, “Why do you worry?”
 Luke 12:25-26

-All who touched Jesus where healed -- Mark 6:56
+All who touched Jesus were healed – Mark 6:56

-The Bible says wisdom is found in the house of morning -- Ecclesiastes 7:2
+The Bible says wisdom is found in the house of the morning – Ecclesiastes 7:2

 More Bible Verses responding to Coronavirus COVID 19